ekb1zh/telegram-bot-api-typescript/README.md

 # Description
-This repositories include 5 files that healp create fast and easy bots for Telegram messanger.
+This repositories include 5 files that help fast and easy create bots for Telegram messenger.

 # 1. types.ts
 It's parse of Telegram bot API page https://core.telegram.org/bots/api to the TypeScript code.